urgent-challenge/urgent2026/_pages/data.md

 ### Detailed data description

 The training and validation data are both simulated based on the following source data.
-Based on the [dataset of the second URGENT challengege](https://urgent-challenge.github.io/urgent2025/data/), we conducted a data selection using the data filtering method proposed a recent paper <d-cite key="liLessMoreData2025"/>.
+Based on the [dataset of the 2nd URGENT challengege](https://urgent-challenge.github.io/urgent2025/data/), we conducted a data selection using the data filtering method proposed a recent paper <d-cite key="liLessMoreData2025"/>.

-**It is noted that we encourage you to explore better ways of data selection and utilization in this challenge.** In addition to the data and filtering methods provided by our baseline, you can make use of larger-scale datasets, such as the [track2 data](https://urgent-challenge.github.io/urgent2025/data/) from the second challenge, or other allowed data (please check it in the [rules pages](/urgent2026/rules/)).
+**It is noted that we encourage you to explore better ways of data selection and utilization in this challenge.** In addition to the data and filtering methods provided by our baseline, you can make use of larger-scale datasets, such as the [track2 data](https://urgent-challenge.github.io/urgent2025/data/) from the 2nd URGENT challenge, or other allowed data (please check it in the [rules pages](/urgent2026/rules/)).

 <style>
 /* Basic */